-During the treatment, eye shields will be placed over the eyes to protect them from the bright light.
-A cold gel will be applied to the treatment area.
-The smooth, cold surface of the IPL lens will be placed on the gel covered skin and the pulses of light will then be applied.
-You will see a bright flash of light, even though the eyes are covered and protected, and feel a sting like a mild to moderate rubber band snap.
-The procedure is usually well tolerated, with numbing cream rarely needed.
-A machine called the Zimmer gently sprays cool air on the skin during treatment to also minimize any discomfort.
-The length of the procedure depends on the areas being treated.
+Eye shields placed over the eyes prior to treatment protect them from the bright light.
+Cold gel is applied to the treatment area, and the smooth surface of the IPL lens is positioned on the gel-covered skin.
+The provider then administers the pulses of light, and you will see a bright flash, although the eyes are covered and protected.
+Patients report feeling a sting that is something like a mild to moderate rubber band snap, but the procedure is usually well tolerated.
+A Zimmer machine gently blows cool air on the skin during treatment to manage any discomfort.
+The length of the procedure depends on the area being treated.
 The time needed to treat the entire face is usually just 15 to 20 minutes.

-Most people require 3 to 5 treatments for optimal improvement.
-Treatments can be done as soon as 3 weeks apart.
-The number of treatments depends on the skin condition being treated.
-Some conditions and skin types respond more quickly to treatment than others.
+Most patients require three to five treatments for optimal improvement, and treatments can be done as soon as four weeks apart.
+The number of treatments necessary depends on the reason for treatment – some conditions and skin types respond more quickly than others.

-Downtime is dependent on the aggressiveness of the treatment.
-We recommend aggressive treatments for better and quicker results.
-Downtime varies with everyone, as some skin is more sensitive than others.
-A typical course of healing would involve some pinkness and mild swelling for 1 to 2 days.
-Brown pigment will be pulled to the surface of the skin, resulting in brown speckles resembling coffee grounds (crusting).
-This light crusting is not raised, and gently fades away in about 7 days on the face, and 14 days on the rest of the body.
-Make-up can be applied immediately after the procedure and most patients continue to work during their healing period.
+We recommend aggressive treatments for better, faster results, but more aggressive treatments might require additional downtime.
+Downtime varies with the sensitivity of the patient’s skin.
+A typical course of healing involves some pinkness and mild swelling for one to two days.
+Brown pigment rises to the surface of the skin, resulting in brown speckles that resemble coffee grounds (crusting).
+This light crusting is not raised, and it fades away in about seven days on the face and 14 days on the rest of the body.
+Make-up can be applied immediately following the procedure, and most patients continue to work during their healing period.